stackbit-projects/magnificent-aspen-0ad2a/src/pages/index.md

     title: Welcome to YOUBORA
     image: images/5.jpg
     content: >
-      Get all the product info and answers you need about the YOUBORA Suite by NPAW.
+      Get all the product info and answers you need on the YOUBORA Suite.
       Explore topics, multimedia, and other self-learning content.
     actions:
       - label: Get Started
         url: /docs